Google’s secretive ATAP lab is imagining the future of smart devices

 This less rushed approach is also visible in Soli, a technology which debuted last October in Google’s Pixel 4 smartphone.
 First previewed in 2015–and then only after it was well into development—Soli powers a Pixel feature called Motion Sense that the phone uses for several purposes.
 It allows you to dismiss phone calls by waving your hand or control music with a contactless swipe, for instance.
 Motion Sense can also detect if someone is near the phone or reaching out to grab it.
 That way, it can shut off the “always-on” display if nobody’s there to see it, and prepare to lock via face recognition even while you’re still lifting the phone.

-Soli can also control games is also and Google is encouraging third-party developers to come up with new applications for it.
+Soli can also control games, and Google is encouraging third-party developers to come up with new applications for it.

 From Samsung’s “Air View” feature to the Leap Motion controller, various approaches to interacting with a screen without touching it have been around for years.
-But ATAP director of engineering Ivan Poupyrev and head of design Leo Giusti—who spearhead Jacquard as well as Soli—took a fresh look at the challenge of implementing it.
+But ATAP director of engineering Ivan Poupyrev and head of design Leo Giusti—who spearhead Jacquard as well as Soli—took a fresh look at the challenge of interpreting such gestures.
 The goal was to create something that was intuitive, power-efficient, capable of working in the dark, and (by not using a camera) privacy-minded.
 The enabling technology they settled on: radar.

 If Google had required Soli to prove its worth in two years, it might never have emerged from the lab.
 It was “a little insane to say we are going to put radar—60 gigahertz radar!—onto a chip,” Kaufman says.
-And even if ATAP did manage to put radar on a chip, that was a long way from being able to suss out specific gestures being made by a human being.
+And even if ATAP did manage the feat, that was a long way from being able to suss out specific gestures being made by a human being.

 “We spent the first years exploring this new material that is the electromagnetic spectrum,” says Giusti.
 “We really didn’t think about use cases at the very beginning.
 So it’s kind of different from a normal product development cycle.
 This was truly research and development.”